javsilsol23/javsilsol23/README.md

 - 🔭 I am a computer engineer with over 20 years of experience in software development and IT consulting, specializing in SAP, electronic commerce, and digital signatures.
 - 🌱 While I am a beginner in the world of data science, I am eager to grow my skills and knowledge in this field.
 Currently, I am building my portfolio of data science and machine learning projects, and I hope to share them with you soon.
-- ⚡ I studied a semester abroad in the University of Oulu in Finland, very close to Santa Clause's headqarters in Rovaniemi.
+- ⚡ I studied a semester abroad in the University of Oulu in Finland, very close to Santa Clause's headquarters in Rovaniemi.
 I have worked and, as a result, hold a social security number from Spain, Italy, Germany, and Sweden.